 By Polly Webb

-The Hebrew word, Asa (Ayin, Shin, Hey) is used many times throughout The Scriptures to depict one who sees a need and is fulfilling it or is being directed to fulfill a present need that is seen by someone else.
+The Hebrew word, Asa (Ayin, Shin, Hey) is used many times throughout The Scriptures to depict one who sees a need and is fulfilling it or is being directed to fulfill a present need that is seen by someone else – in other words, preparing or being prepared.

 Psalms 78:8 instructs me not to be like my ancestors, a stubborn and rebellious generation that did not prepare their hearts.
 I am instructed in 1 Peter 3:15 to be prepared in humility and fear, to give a reason for the hope that I have.
 John 14:2 Yahushua speaks of a place in His Father’s house that He is going to prepare for me.
 And Revelation 12:6,14 speaks of a place in the wilderness prepared by YHWH for the woman to flee where she would be taken care of.
 These are just a few examples of preparing I see throughout Scripture.